Is The Cut Serious?

 Stop the bleeding – If the wound doesn’t stop bleeding on its own, apply continuous, gentle pressure with a clean bandage for 20 to 30 minutes.
 If the bleeding continues, seek immediate medical treatment.

 Clean the wound – Rinse the wound with water and diluted liquid soap.
 If there is dirt or debris embedded in the wound after washing, visit MedExpress.
-Our full medical team can properly attend to the cleaning.
 Thorough wound cleaning reduces the risk of infection and tetanus.

 Apply an antibiotic – Once the wound is clean, apply a thin layer of antibiotic ointment or cream.
 This keeps the surface moist, reduces risk of infection, and helps your body heal more efficiently.